 - cell cultures

 - antigen tests (antibodies bind if the Trichomonas

-parasite is present, causing

-a color change that indicates infection)
+parasite is present, which causes a color change that indicates infection)

-- tests that look for the presence of Trichomonas DNA
+- tests that look for Trichomonas DNA

 - examining samples of vaginal fluid (for women)